If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 Looks like: Yellow, curdled milk

-Your breastfed baby's stools will look like this until you supplement with formula or begin feeding your baby solids.
+Your breastfed baby's stools may look like this unless you supplement with infant formula or begin feeding your baby solids.

 This stool is normal.
 Breastfed babies' poop has a mild smell (and might come with loud sound effects).

 Don’t worry.
-Your baby's poop is standard.
+Your baby's poop is typical for a breastfed baby.
 Breast milk has the ideal nutrients to help your baby stay healthy and grow strong.

 The information in this section was derived from the following: